Runner tying shoelaces by the front door

 • send to Apple Watch or Garmin

-But the method works even if you do it in Notes, on paper, or in the margins of your calendar.
+But the method still works if you do it in Notes, on paper, or in the margins of your calendar.
+The tool should make the plan easier to use, not make the plan more complicated.

 The bottom line

-If weekly planning keeps feeling heavier than the training itself, simplify the planning.
+If weekly planning keeps feeling heavier than the training itself, make the plan smaller.

-A clear week you can actually execute will beat an impressive week that dies by Tuesday morning.
+A clear week you can actually do will beat an impressive week that dies by Tuesday morning.